CamParent/iac-foundation/README.md

 This project bakes in **cost governance** so the environment stays affordable while still showcasing realistic architecture.

-Because Azure Firewall, AKS node pools, and Defender plans can be expensive, the framework uses **toggle-based cost control** across Bicep and GitHub Actions.
+Because Azure Firewall, AKS node pools, and Microsoft Defender plans can be expensive, the framework uses **toggle-based cost control** across Bicep and GitHub Actions.

 ### 🔧 Deploy-Time Feature Toggles (Bicep Parameters)